 The cloud is the enabling glue for the emerging digital enterprise model.
 Developing custom apps in the cloud “future-proofs” the work.

 Whether you’re using IaaS (Infrastructure as a Service) or PaaS (Platform as a Service), the cloud reduces custom app development costs.

-For IaaS, savings come from the virtualization of infrastructure; there is less equipment to maintain on site plus the benefit of remote monitoring and management.
-Scalability for growth is not seamless, however it is more streamlined and less costly than owning your own equipment.
+For IaaS, virtualizing infrastructure yields savings; there is less on-site equipment to maintain.
+You also get the benefit of remote monitoring and management.
+Scalability for growth is not seamless; it’s more streamlined and less costly than owning your own equipment.

-PaaS has additional money-saving benefits.
-There is no need to maintain anti-virus software, patches or hardware updates, and scalability is seamless.
-PaaS also provides ubiquitous access from any modern browser and is more flexible for add-on productivity-improving capabilities such as Google App Engine’s Task Queue.
+PaaS offers additional money-saving benefits.
+You don’t need to maintain anti-virus software, patches or hardware updates, and scalability is seamless.
+PaaS also provides ubiquitous access from any modern browser.
+It’s more flexible for add-on productivity-improving capabilities, such as Google App Engine.

 3. The cloud can reduce development time.

 With a constant eye on efficiency, developers crave speed of delivery.
 Cloud platforms have the potential to dramatically reduce development time.
 Here’s why.
 As noted in a Tech Republic article summarizing an October 2018 report, IDC FutureScape: Worldwide IT Industry 2019 Predictions, app development has been in constant evolution.
 Today such cloud-native technologies like serverless computing and containers have reshaped the development process.